Laragear/WebAuthn/README.md

 * **Everytime I make attestations or assertions, it says no challenge exists!**

-Remember that your WebAuthn routes **must use Sessions**, because the Challenges are stored there.
+Remember that your WebAuthn routes **must use Sessions**, because cryptographic challenges are stored there.

 Session are automatically started on the `web` route group, or using the `StartSession` middleware directly.
 You can check this on your [HTTP Kernel Middleware](https://laravel.com/docs/9.x/middleware#middleware-groups).